NANA-2016/Ansible-refactoring/README.md

  # Configure uat webserver with a role webserver

- create 2 webserverscd
+ create 2 webservers

 create a roles directory  in the ansible-config-mgt then inititialise webserver

-mkdir roles
-cd roles
-ansible-galaxy init webserver

  Expected structure

 └── webserver